Our Lady of Endor Coven

 Our Lady of Endor Coven, also known as Ophite Cultus Sathanas, was an American Satanic cult founded by Herbert Arthur Sloane (born September 3, 1905, died June 16, 1975) in Cleveland, Ohio, with a claimed origin in 1948 though definitive documentation of the group does not appear until the 1960s.

-The group was heavily influenced by gnosticism (especially that found in the contemporary book by Hans Jonas, The Gnostic Religion), and worshipped Sathanas, their name for Satan (Cultus Sathanas is a Latin version of Cult of Satan).
-Sathanas (or Satan), was defined in gnostic terms, as the Serpent in the Garden of Eden who revealed the knowledge of the true God to Eve.
-That it called itself "Ophite" is a reference to the ancient gnostic sect of the Ophites, who were said to worship the serpent.
+Heavily influenced by Gnosticism, the group equated Sathanas with the Serpent in the Garden of Eden as revealer of true knowledge.

+Namesakes

+The term "Ophite" refers to the ancient gnostic sect of the Ophites, who revered the Serpent of Eden.
+The Latin phrase Cultus Sathanas translates to "Cult of Satan".

+The "Lady of Endor" refers to the Witch of Endor, a woman in the Hebrew Bible said to summon spirits of the deceased.

+Date of origin

-The "Lady of Endor" is a reference to the Witch of Endor, a woman in the Hebrew Bible said to summon spirits of the deceased.
-Sloane's Coven was first publicly documented in the middle of 1968, when British occult writer Richard Cavendish said that he had received a letter from a Satanist "lodge" in Toledo, Ohio and a 1967 interview with Sloane with a Toledo newspaper about his occult and fortune telling business made no mention of it.
-While current scholars of Satanism point out that there is no substantial evidence showing Our Lady of Endor Coven existing prior to 1966, some also point out that it is likely that his group did have roots prior to that time:
+A 1967 Toledo newspaper interview with Sloane about his occult and fortune telling business made no mention of the Coven.
+Sloane's Coven was first publicly documented in mid-1968, when British occult writer Richard Cavendish shared that he had received a letter from a Satanist "lodge" in Toledo, Ohio.

+While current scholars of Satanism point to the lack of evidence that Ophite Cultus Sathanas existed prior to 1966, some conclude the group likely had earlier roots:

 It seems probable the group was in existence before 1966, although I have not found any traces of it in literature prior to that date.
 Sloane himself suggested that he was already operating in the 1940s, but given the many parallels with Wicca the group displayed, it is more likely its date of origin must be located sometime after 1953, the year Gerald Gardner's neopagan cult of witchcraft came into the open.

 Beliefs

 Sloane had a Protestant upbringing.
 Sloane referred in his June 1968 letter to his group as "Our Lady of Endor Coven, The Ophitic Cultus Sathanas" and clarifies that it was Sathanas in the form of the Serpent who brought the knowledge (gnosis) of the true God to Eve when she ate of the Tree of Knowledge.
 This true God is above the creator god of this world.
 He writes that Cain was the first Satanic priest and performed the first Satanic Mass (which explains Cain being punished by the creator god).

-According to Sloane, True Satanists then, are following the way of the Serpent and of Cain, as the early ophitic gnostics were.
+According to Sloane, true Satanists are following the way of the Serpent and of Cain, as the early ophitic gnostics were.
+Hans Jonas offered this gnostic analysis:

-This terminology is summed up in Hans Jonas' book within a few pages, titled "Eve and the Serpent", and "Cain and the Creator":